q-m/questionmark-barcodes/README.md

 - `rake spec` to run tests
 - `rake rubocop` to run Rubocop, which checks the code style and may offer suggestions to improve the code
 - `bin/console` for an interactive prompt that will allow you to experiment
+- `rake ci` run all quality check tasks that CI will run, which is useful before you create a commit

 We use GitHub for issues, pull requests and Continuous Integration.
 We don't publish our gem, but we do use version numbers for releases and tag them so our repositories can use code intended for release, rather than living on the bleeding edge.